GrammaTech/grammatech.github.io/prj/spec-map.md

   contracts:
   -
 brief: |
-    Spec-map automatically aligns large specifications documents and code bases.
+    Spec-map automatically aligns large specification documents and code bases.
 ---

-SPEC-MAP discovers mappings between software specifications and source code.
+SPEC-MAP discovers mappings between software specification and source code.
 Using an iterative approach, correspondences are discovered between elements of a specification document and components of programs that implement the specification.
-SPEC-MAP has many potential benefits, ranging from accelerating the onboarding of developers to complex software projects, enabling construction of semantically meaningful tests of modules and subsystems, and targeting program synthesis for update of "brownfield" software.
+SPEC-MAP has many potential uses, including as an onboarding tool and reference for developers of complex software projects, enabling the construction of tests of modules and subsystems driven by specified requirements, and mapping changes in a specification to the affected program components for the maintenance of legacy software.

 <center class="w3-text-light-grey gt-smaller-on-small">
   {% include ../img/spec-map.svg %}